Tankers struck near Strait of Hormuz; US blames Iran

 “The shipping industry views this as an escalation of the situation, and we are just about as close to a conflict without there being an actual armed conflict, so the tensions are very high,” said Jakob P. Larsen, head of maritime security for BIMCO, the largest international association representing ship owners.

 The suspected attacks occurred at dawn Thursday about 40 kilometers (25 miles) off the southern coast of Iran.
-The Front Altair, loaded with naphtha from the United Arab Emirates, radioed for help as it caught fire.
+The Front Altair, loaded with the flammable hydrocarbon mixture naphtha from the United Arab Emirates, radioed for help as it caught fire.
 A short time later, the Kokuka Courageous, loaded with methanol from Saudi Arabia and Qatar, also called for help.

 The U.S. Navy sent a destroyer, the USS Bainbridge, to assist, said Cmdr.
 Joshua Frey, a 5th Fleet spokesman.
 He described the ships as being hit in a “reported attack,” without elaborating.